WilNeeley/Mega2560_Fan_Controller/doc/fw_loading_arduino_bootloader.md

 Your board should now have the buzzer and LED D31 turning on for a second, then turning off for a second.
 If so, your bootloader's been verified, and you're ready to get to programming!

+> [!TIP]
+>
-> NOTE: if that buzzing sound is getting annoying, insert two slashes (`//`) in front of Line 12 (`analogWrite(buzzerPin, 127);`) to comment out the line that creates the buzzing sound, and re-upload the program.
+> If that buzzing sound is getting annoying, insert two slashes (`//`) in front of Line 17 (`analogWrite(buzzerPin, 127);`) to comment out the line that creates the buzzing sound, and re-upload the program.
 LED D31 should still be blinking, but your board should be quiet.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>